The Viral TikTok Montessori Bed: Is the Wood Finish Safe?

 Montessori philosophy emphasizes independence by putting the mattress on the floor.
 But there is a massive toxicological oversight here: VOCs (volatile organic compounds) are often heavier than air and lack proper ventilation at floor level.

 When you buy a heavily lacquered, cheap MDF bed frame, the glues off-gas directly into the air space where your child's head rests.
 Formaldehyde is the most common glue used in pressed woods, and it is a known carcinogen.
+It can take 6 months to 2 years for a cheap piece of furniture to completely stop releasing formaldehyde.

 • Pressed wood (MDF/Plywood) uses formaldehyde glues.